rowancallahan/rowancallahan.github.io/index.md

 ### Projects I am currently working on

-Research of bacterial antibiotic resistance with genetic assembly data
+Research of bacterial antibiotic resistance with genetic assembly data and metagenomes